louislefevre/python-interactive/README.md

 This method acts as a wrapper for executing `stop()` and then `start()`.
 It will only kill a process if there is a process currently running.
 If not, then only a new process is spawned.
 Note that the `script` property is reset when calling this method.

 Returns a Promise containing a string with the Python interpreter welcome message.

+### `execute(command)`
+Executes a string of Python code and returns the output.

+Before commands can be executed, the Python process must be spawned using the start() method.
+An error will be thrown if the Python process has not been started.

+Returns a Promise which will resolve with the output if the command executed successfully, or reject with an error message if the command failed.

+#### Parameters
+- `command` (string): Python command to be executed.
+May be a single command or multiple commands separated by line breaks.
+If undefined, an empty line is executed.